-15 High-Flying Facts About Airplane!
+17 Fun Facts About Airplane!

-Shorewood, Wisconsin childhood friends Abrahams, Zucker, and Zucker grew up and moved to Los Angeles, where they were responsible for the sketch comedy troupe Kentucky Fried Theater.
+Shorewood, Wisconsin childhood friends Jim Abrahams, David Zucker, and Jerry Zucker grew up and moved to Los Angeles, where they were responsible for the sketch comedy troupe Kentucky Fried Theater.
 The trio made a habit of recording late-night television, looking for commercials to make fun of for their video and film parodies, which is how they discovered Zero Hour!, which also featured a protagonist named Ted Stryker (in Airplane! it's Ted Striker).
 In order to make sure the camera angles and lighting on Airplane! were matching those of Zero Hour!, the trio always had the movie queued up on set.
 Yes, the three filmmakers did buy the rights to their semi source material.

 Universal released four plane disaster movies in the seventies: Airport in 1970; Airport 1975 (confusingly in 1974); Airport ‘77; and The Concorde ...
 Airport ‘79.
 Helen Reddy portrayed Sister Ruth in Airport 1975 and was game to play Sister Angelina in Airplane! before Universal stepped in and threatened to sue.
-Instead the role went to Maureen McGovern, who sang the Oscar-winning theme songs to The Poseidon Adventure and The Towering Inferno, two movies that were also “disaster” movies, albeit ones not involving a plane.
+Instead, the role went to Maureen McGovern, who sang the Oscar-winning theme songs to The Poseidon Adventure and The Towering Inferno—two movies that were also “disaster” movies, albeit ones not involving a plane.

-Chevy Chase was erroneously announced as the star of the movie in a 1979 news item in The Hollywood Reporter.
+Chevy Chase was erroneously announced as the star of Airplane! in a 1979 news item in The Hollywood Reporter.

-Rose was busy playing baseball when Airplane! was shot in August, so they cast Kareem Abdul-Jabbar instead.
+Pete Rose was busy playing baseball when Airplane! was shot in August, so they cast Kareem Abdul-Jabbar instead.

 "The undisputed First Lady of the musical comedy stage” played a disturbed soldier who believed he was Ethel Merman.
 Merman passed away in 1984.